 Our caveman ancestors needed to pay attention to what the lions and tigers were doing, because of the whole getting eaten business.
 There was a survival advantage in paying attention to the negative.
 That’s hardwired into our brains, even though it’s not so necessary these days.

 When you’re in a social situation, you’re naturally keeping an eye out for the lion, tiger, or person who will realize that you’re, well, you rather than the “normal” person you’re masked up to be.

-One of the reasons clinical trials use blinding is that if the researcher or patient expect a certain outcome, they’ll unconsciously do things to influence that outcome.
+One of the reasons clinical trials use blinding is that if either the researcher or patient expects a certain outcome, they’ll unconsciously do things to influence that outcome.
 This is called the observer-expectancy effect.

 If you’re going into a social situation expecting to be humiliated, your mind will do what it can to deliver.

 We like to have a stable sense of self, whatever that sense of self might be.
 Self-verification is our tendency to seek verification from others that we are who we think we are.
 Even if you see yourself negatively, you want to be around people who recognize you for the loser that you think you are.